ilijazikovic94/py-discord-bot/README.md

 ## Other resources
 - Read **[the documentation](https://discord.com/developers/docs/intro)** for in-depth information about API features.
-- Browse the `examples/` folder in this project for smaller, feature-specific code examples
 - Join the **[Discord Developers server](https://discord.gg/discord-developers)** to ask questions about the API, attend events hosted by the Discord API team, and interact with other devs.
 - Check out **[community resources](https://discord.com/developers/docs/topics/community-resources#community-resources)** for language-specific tools maintained by community members.